GSA Position Statement:

 Integrating Geoscience with Sustainable Land-Use Management

-Position Statement
+Position Summary

 To ensure sustainable land-management practices that meet present and future needs of people and the natural systems on which they depend, The Geological Society of America (GSA) advocates use of comprehensive earth-science information in land-use planning and decision making.
 The geosciences address the origin, character, and interconnection of natural resources, as well as the natural and human-induced processes that affect these resources.
 Geoscience information is critical to addressing natural and human-induced hazards, such as landslides, earthquakes, subsidence and sinkholes, floods, or droughts; natural resource availability, such as energy, water, soils, and mineral resources; and environmental issues, such as soil erosion, changes to surface- and groundwater quantity and quality, and wetland destruction.
-Therefore, geoscience should be incorporated into all land and natural resources management decisions to enhance their integrity and sustainability.
+Geoscience should be incorporated into all land and natural resources management decisions to enhance their integrity and sustainability.

 This position statement: (1) summarizes the consensus view of GSA regarding integration of geoscience into land-use management; (2) provides information to policy makers and land managers showing the vital contributions geoscientists can make to strong and effective policies for sustainable land use; and (3) encourages geoscientists to participate in land-use decision making at local, regional, state, and national levels.